-Yesterday, when I read that Omarosa Manigault Newman, the “Apprentice”-diva-turned-White-House-crony-turned-seduced-and-abandoned-Trump-heretic, claims to have knowledge of a tape from the set of “The Apprentice” in which her former snake-oil mentor is heard uttering a racial slur, my first thought was, “Good!
+Yesterday, when it was reported that Omarosa Manigault Newman, the “Apprentice”-diva-turned-White-House-crony-turned-seduced-and-abandoned-Trump-heretic, claims to have knowledge of a tape from the set of “The Apprentice” on which her former mentor is heard uttering a racial slur, my first thought was, “Good!
 Let’s hear the tape.
-It’s time that Donald Trump’s racism was dragged, forever, out of the dog-whistle zone.”
+It’s about time that Donald Trump’s racism was dragged, forever, out of the dog-whistle zone.”
 But my second thought was, “God forbid, I wonder if a tape like that might actually help him.”
-I don’t seriously believe that.
-Yet the fact that one could even have that flashing thought is a sign of how quickly this country is moving in a toxically perilous direction.
+I don’t necessarily believe that.
+Yet the fact that one could even have that flashing thought is a sign of how quickly this country is moving in a toxic direction.

 Spike Lee’s “BlacKkKlansman” is the movie that puts the new transformation of America, in all its ugliness, hate, and — yes — power, onto the big screen.
 At one point, Ron Stallworth (John David Washington), an African-American rookie undercover cop in Colorado Springs in the early ’70s, is telling a fellow officer how he was able to make a connection over the phone to David Duke (Topher Grace), the Grand Wizard of the Knights of the Ku Klux Klan.
 The officer replies by explaining that Duke is changing the face of the KKK.
 He now calls himself the National Director (it sounds more presentable, with less of a ring of occult torturer, than Grand Wizard), and his plan is to make himself over into a respectable politician — to take the politics of racial hatred mainstream, a movement that could theoretically result in the rise of new kind of president.
 Ron, as skeptical as he is solidly middle class, sets him straight.
 “America,” he declares, “would never elect somebody like David Duke president of the United States.”